gcfacchi/TomAugspurger.github.io/content/dask-ml-0.4.1.md

 ```

 Nothing special so far.
 But now, let's suppose we had a "large" dataset for
 prediction.
-We'll use `dask_ml.datasets.make_classifciation`, but in practice
+We'll use `dask_ml.datasets.make_classification`, but in practice
 you would read this from a file system or database.

 ```python